-IRS joins investigation of ex-employee embezzlement case at michigan.com
+IRS joins probe in ex-michigan.com embezzlement case

 A Detroit police detective met Wednesday with Internal Revenue Service officials to discuss possible federal wire fraud charges against a longtime former employee of michigan.com, the business agent of The Detroit News and Free Press.